IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/importSkills.md

-# Importing skills from Ansible Automation Platform
+# Importing skills from Ansible Automation Platform (AAP)
-Once you have a better understanding of AAP and the pre-loaded automations available, you can begin to import them as skills into your watsonx Orchestrate instance which will ultimately be used for assistant guided actions.
+Now that you understand AAP and the preinstalled automations available, you can import them as skills into your watsonx Orchestrate instance, which is used for assistant guided actions.

 ## Import skills into your assistant
-The next steps assume you have an active browser window to the watsonx Orchestrate ITZ cloud account.
+The next steps assume that you have an active browser window to the watsonx Orchestrate ITZ cloud account.
 If you do not, refer to the initial steps in [Creating an assistant and configuring conversational search](creatingAssistant-configuringConvoSearch.md).

 1. Click the **resources** icon (![](_attachments/cloudResourcesIcon.png)).